-- Comprehend complex grade-level texts independently; - Contribute thoughtful grade-level commentary to classroom discussion; - Write to grade-level expectations, with attention to organization, detailed content, precise analysis, and standard writing conventions; - Understand the fundamentals of the research process and execute research with minimal support from teacher; and - Create and conduct presentations for classmates and take a lead role in classroom discussions. - Have a habit of voluntarily reading, of completing all homework on time, and demonstrate a willingness to accept the challenge of honors/advanced placement work which expects a high degree of independence and responsibility.
+- Comprehend complex grade-level texts independently; - Contribute thoughtful grade-level commentary to classroom discussion; - Write to grade-level expectations, with attention to organization, detailed content, precise analysis, and standard writing conventions; - Understand the fundamentals of the research process and execute research with minimal support from teacher; - Create and conduct presentations for classmates and take a lead role in classroom discussions; and

+Have a habit of voluntarily reading, of completing all homework on time, and demonstrate a willingness to accept the challenge of honors/advanced placement work which expects a high degree of independence and responsibility.

-Students seeking admission into an English honors/advanced placement course should meet at least 2 of the 3 following criteria:
+Students seeking admission into an English honors or advanced course should meet the following criteria:

-- Reading on Grade Level: Students seeking to take an English honors/advanced placement course should be reading on the same grade level of the course they are seeking entry into as demonstrated through assessment e.g., STAR Reading Diagnostic Test.
-(Example: Students seeking entry to English 10 Honors, should be reading on a 10th grade reading level at the time of scheduling the course) - Current grade in English course: If student is currently in an English honors course, he/she should have an earned 85% average at the time of scheduling.
-If student is currently in a core level English course, he/she should have an earned 90% at the time of scheduling.[1] - Teacher Recommendation: When recommending students, teachers should take into consideration the above bulleted items.
+1. Current grade in English course:

+- a.
+If student is currently in an English honors course, s/he should have earned an 85% average at the time of scheduling. - b.
+If student is currently in a core level English course, s/he should have earned a 90% at the time of scheduling.

+2. Teacher Recommendation:

+When recommending students, teachers should take into consideration the above bulleted items.

+Students not meeting the above grade prerequisites may take an alternate assessment that will be evaluated by the AP English teacher and/or by the Supervisor of Literacy and Humanities to ensure appropriateness of placement.